olykken/VENu-v11/README.md

     git add --all
     git commit -m "This is a test commit"

-Remember that git creates a local repository in you local directory.
+Remember that git creates a local repository in your local directory.
 The add and commit commands above only send changes to that local repository.
 If you want the changes moved to the master branch at the origin repository (what's at https://github.com/olykken/VENu-v11), you need to perform the following:

     git push origin master

 When people run the pull command above to update their version, they will see your changes and be able to use them.

+If you forked the project and made changes to the program or the files in your local repository you can also open the project in GitHub desktop and sync your chances from there.